flatiron/cli-config/README.md

-# cli-config
+# flatiron-cli-config

 Encapsulated commands for managing configuration in flatiron CLI apps

 ## Example
-At its core `cli-config` is a broadway-compatible plugin which can be used by any `flatiron` application:
+At its core `flatiron-cli-config` is a broadway-compatible plugin which can be used by any `flatiron` application:

 ``` js
   var flatiron = require('flatiron'),